 Car hire

-All major international car rental franchises operate in Switzerland.
-Europcar offers a modern fleet of VW Caddy Maxis which have been converted to meet the needs of disabled people and their companions.
-Those who wish to hire a car must be 20 years or older and have held a licence for more than 12 months.
+All major international car hire franchises operate in Switzerland with accessibility options.
+Europcar specifically offers a modern fleet of VW Caddy Maxis converted to meet the needs of people who have mobility impairments and travel with companions.
+To hire a car, you must be 20 or older and have held a licence for over 12 months.
+It’s advisable to book specialised vehicles well in advance, particularly during peak tourist seasons.

 LGBTQ+ in Switzerland

-The largest local LGBTQ+ rights advocacy groups in Switzerland are Lesbenorganisation Schweiz for lesbian rights, Pink Cross for LGBT rights and Transgender Network Switzerland.
-Homophobic attitudes are rare, and the country is open, welcoming, and tolerant of all orientations.
+The largest LGBTQ+ advocacy organisations in Switzerland include Lesbenorganisation Schweiz for lesbian rights, Pink Cross for LGBT rights, and Transgender Network Switzerland.
+Attitudes tend to be more conservative in rural and alpine regions compared to urban centres, but the country is largely open, welcoming, and tolerant.

 Gender equality in Switzerland